-30 Men's Designer Fashion Brands You Should Own
+30 Luxury Menswear Brands You Should Invest In

 #24 VALENTINO

-Having only stepped down from his epynonous label a few years ago, Valentino is now headed up by Pier Piccioli, coming out as a contemporary range of menswear and accessories with a strong focus on tradition and innovation.
-There remains an emphasis on tailoring and coats, and studded leather goods are a Valentino charm, but never sacrficing sophistication for rebellion.
+Having only stepped down from his eponymous label a few years ago, Valentino is now headed up by Pier Piccioli, coming out as a contemporary range of menswear and accessories with a strong focus on tradition and innovation.
+There remains an emphasis on tailoring and coats, and studded leather goods are a Valentino charm, but never sacrificing sophistication for rebellion.

 #25 ALEXANDER MCQUEEN